AvensTach/graphics/README.md

 ## Description

 The application provides a command-line interface to apply various effects and modifications to images.
-It's organized "labs," each with a different set of functionalities.
+It's organized in "labs" each with a different set of functionalities.
 The user can select one or more images, and then choose from a menu of operations to apply to them.
 The processed images are saved to a user-specified output directory.

 ## Features